The best forex analysis is ……

 Don’t be misled by these extreme right-wingers!
 One is not superior to the other; they are just different perspectives on the market.
 Finally, you can trade based on the style of research for which you are most comfortable and profitable.

-To summarize, technical analysis examines the movement of currency prices on charts, while fundamental analysis examines the state of the country’s economy.
+To summarize, the technical analysis examines the movement of currency prices on charts, while fundamental analysis examines the state of the country’s economy.

 On the present or future fundamental outlook, investor sentiment analysis decides whether the market is bullish or bearish.